18 Historic Buildings in Sydney (Complete Guide)

 St Mary's Cathedral

-Located further north on College Street is St Mary’s Cathedral, an impressive Gothic Revival-style cathedral church, the spiritual home of Sydney’s Catholic community.
+Further north along College Street stands St Mary’s Cathedral, an impressive Gothic Revival church that serves as the spiritual home of Sydney’s Catholic community.

-Sydney is still a very young city compared to its European counterparts, but St Mary’s Cathedral looks almost as impressive as the great medieval cathedrals in Europe.
+Though Sydney is a relatively young city compared to its European counterparts, St Mary’s Cathedral holds its own, with a grandeur reminiscent of Europe’s great medieval cathedrals.

-The present cathedral had its foundation laid in 1868, and it wasn’t until the year 2000 that the two spires were added.
-The public has free entry to the cathedral, with guided tours on Sunday mornings.
+The foundation stone of the current cathedral was laid in 1868, but it wasn’t until 2000 that its two iconic spires were completed.
+Visitors can enjoy free entry to the cathedral, with guided tours available on Sunday mornings.

 3. Hyde Park Barracks